 Customize your dashboard

 The Datadog Agent can also collect metrics from the rest of your infrastructure so that you can correlate your entire system’s performance with metrics from MySQL.
-The Agent collects metrics from Docker, NGINX, Redis, and 150+ other applications and services.
+The Agent collects metrics from Docker, NGINX, Redis, and more than 200 other applications and services.
 You can also easily instrument your own application code to report custom metrics to Datadog using StatsD.

 To add more metrics from MySQL or related systems to your MySQL dashboard, simply clone the template dash by clicking on the gear in the upper right.

 In this post we’ve walked you through integrating MySQL with Datadog so you can access all your database metrics in one place, whether standard metrics from MySQL, more detailed metrics from the InnoDB storage engine, or automatically computed metrics on query latency.

 Monitoring MySQL with Datadog gives you critical visibility into what’s happening with your database and the applications that depend on it.
 You can easily create automated alerts on any metric, with triggers tailored precisely to your infrastructure and your usage patterns.

 If you don’t yet have a Datadog account, you can sign up for a free trial to start monitoring all your servers, applications, and services today.